 How long have pyramids been around?
 It turns out it’s been quite some time.
 The earliest of the 118-138 (I’m not sure where the confusion comes from) identified Egyptian pyramids is named the Pyramid of Djoser which is near Memphis (not Elvis’s turf).

-This was built between 2630 BC and 2611 BC during the Third Dynasty.
+This was built between 2630 BC and 2611 BC during the Third Dynasty (So they could build amazing monuments but did they have travel insurance? pffft).
 It was built by the architect Imhotep, who gets a pretty bad (w)rap in those Mummy films.

 Even the most famous pyramids, the complex at Giza, which took 85 years to build, were built over 4,500 years ago.
 This means that Cleopatra, that famous Ptolemaic Pharaoh, was born closer to the moon landings of 1969 AD than she was the building of these great monuments.